Flame retardant: Occupational exposure

 Some occupations expose workers to higher levels of halogenated flame retardants and their degradation products.
-A small study of U.S. foam recyclers and carpet installers, who handle padding often made from recycled polyurethane foam, showed elevated levels of flame retardants in their tissues.
+A small study of US foam recyclers and carpet installers, who handle padding often made from recycled polyurethane foam, showed elevated levels of flame retardants in their tissues.
 Workers in electronics recycling plants around the world also have elevated body levels of flame retardants relative to the general population.
 Environmental controls can substantially reduce this exposure, whereas workers in areas with little oversight can take in very high levels of flame retardants.
 Electronics recyclers in Guiyu, China, have some of the highest human body levels of PBDEs in the world.
 A study conducted in Finland determined the occupational exposure of workers to brominated flame retardants and chlorinated flame retardants (TBBPA, PBDEs, DBDPE, HBCD, Hexabromobenzene and Dechlorane plus).
 In 4 recycling sites of waste electrical and electronic equipment (WEEE), the study concluded that control measures implemented on site significantly reduced the exposure.
 Workers making products that contain flame retardants (such as vehicles, electronics, and baby products) may be similarly exposed.
-U.S. firefighters can have elevated levels of PBDEs and high levels of brominated furans, toxic degradation products of brominated flame retardants.
+US firefighters can have elevated levels of PBDEs and high levels of brominated furans, toxic degradation products of brominated flame retardants.